Former CEO Of Vanguard Offers 3 ‘Tried-And-True’ Tips For ‘How You Really Create Wealth’

 Jack Brennan is the former CEO of Vanguard – where he oversaw the second-largest investment firm in the world, the largest provider of mutual funds, and a financial powerhouse that has since grown to over $7 trillion in assets.
 Brennan offers three tried-and-true pieces of advice on how you can really create wealth.

-Earlier this year, Brennan released More Straight Talk on Investing: Lessons for a Lifetime, a followup to his 2002 book Straight Talk on Investing.
-He recently spoke with Grow, where he explained his three top tips on how to build wealth.
+In 2021, Brennan released More Straight Talk on Investing: Lessons for a Lifetime, a followup to his 2002 book Straight Talk on Investing.
+At the time, he spoke with Grow, where he explained his three top tips on how to build wealth.

 “This period right now reminds me of the end of the 20th century, with trees growing to the sky, rampant trading, and speculation in headlines,” Brennan says.
 “It seems like a good time to provide a counterbalance.
 The noise level in the markets is so high right now, it’s fun to present tried-and-true advice for how you really create wealth.”